jmptrader/express-spa/readme.md

 need (Typings)[https://github.com/typings/typings] installed global on your development machine.

+Any project specific definitions can be add to the `project.d.ts` file.
+Do not remove the definitions that are alreayd included, they are need to make HMR and Webpack DefinePlugin work without errors.

 ## .ENV File
 Express Spa uses a `.env` file to handle all environment variables. `.env` file are ignored from getting committed into any repo.
 During the setup command the